 Strong Foundations and Ongoing Growth

 Lexia® was founded in 1984 by Bob Lemire.
 He wasn’t a reading specialist or researcher and he wasn’t looking for a new career; he was a well-respected investment adviser and land-use consultant.
 What Lemire did have, though, was a son diagnosed with dyslexia.

 Founded in Literacy

 In search of an answer, Bob Lemire took his son to his friend, Dr. Edwin Cole—noted neurologist and head of the Reading Clinic at the Massachusetts General Hospital as well as the founder of several schools for students with dyslexia.
 He had been a long-time colleague of Dr. Samuel T. Orton and Anna Gillingham, principal creators of the respected reading system that carries their name.

 After testing, his son was diagnosed as developmentally dyslexic and received one-on-one tutoring.
 Moved by his son’s success in overcoming his reading difficulties, Lemire realized many other children had reading difficulties and most of them did not have the same resources and guidance as his family.
 Lemire and Dr. Cole began to discuss the issue with neighbor Dr. Littleton Meeks, an expert in technology.
 Despite the fact that computers were still in their infancy, the three decided to create a company that would use computer technology to help students receive the explicit, systematic, and personalized instruction they needed to become successful readers and confident learners.
 This was the beginning of our commitment to the science of reading and Structured Literacy-based literacy solutions.

-Today, Lexia serves more than 6.5 million students across more than 22,000 schools nationwide.
+Today, Lexia serves more than 6.7 million students and 360,000 across more than 23,000 schools nationwide.
 We continue to lead our field in developing innovative science of reading-based approaches to literacy’s biggest challenges, and are committed to leading the change that education needs.

 Bob Lemire founded Lexia to help students with dyslexia become successful readers and confident learners

 Lexia received major grant funding from the National Institute of Child Health and Human Development to fund product research, design, and development

 Lexia expands focus and mission to serve not only students with dyslexia but also every beginning and struggling reader

 Nick Gaehde joined Lexia as president